 What is Cross-Channel Marketing?

-6 Key Benefits of Cross-Channel Marketing
+6 Key Benefits of a Cross-Channel Marketing Strategy

-So, by making the effort to meet customers on several different channels, you are sure to have your work cut out.
+By making the effort to meet customers on several different channels, you are sure to have your work cut out.
 It won’t be easy, but will it be worth it?

 1. Your Brand Will Get More Attention

 The more you are seen, the more curiosity you stir up.
 People will want to know about you.